 Only one man on Earth travels to Lapland by flying reindeer.
-Luckily for the rest of us, Lapland is connected to the world through flights and six airports.
+Luckily for the rest of us, Lapland is connected to the world through direct flights and six international airports.
 This makes Finnish Lapland the most accessible Arctic wilderness destination in the world, where flying, among other things, is developed sustainability first.

 Flying to Finnish Lapland

-Flying to Lapland is simple, fast and thanks to our six airports, more convenient than ever before!
+Flying to Lapland is simple, fast and thanks to our regional airports, more convenient than ever before!
 There are a number of daily flights from Helsinki with flight times that vary between 1–1,5 hours, just enough time for a cup of coffee and a quick bite.

 Furthermore, there are direct flights to Lapland from various cities around the world.
 In the winter season, there are direct flights from London, Manchester, Munich, Frankfurt, Berlin and Zurich.
 Flight time from London to Rovaniemi is 3 hours 20 minutes; from Berlin, it’s only 2 hours 40 minutes.